 No cities or counties in Virginia currently have their own minimum wage laws, so the federal minimum wage applies across the state.

 Does Virginia have meal and rest break requirements, unlike federal law?

 Like federal law, Virginia does not require employers to provide employees with meal or rest breaks.
-The one exception is for minors (under 16), who must be provided a 30-minute meal or rest period for every five hours worked.
+The one exception is for employees under 16, who must be provided a 30-minute meal or rest period for every five hours worked.

 How do I file a wage/hour or labor standards claim in Virginia?

-If your employer owes you wages, you can file a wage claim with the Virginia Department of Labor and Industry.
-The claim form can be found at http://www.doli.virginia.gov/laborlaw/laborlaw_forms_p1.html.
-The Department has the authority to investigate wage claims and upon receiving your claim will notify your employer, who may request an informal conference.
+If your employer owes you wages, you can mail in a wage claim with the Virginia Department of Labor and Industry.
+(Impreso en Español) The Department has the authority to investigate wage claims and upon receiving your claim will notify your employer, who may request an informal conference.
 The Department can also issue final orders awarding the amount of wages due, as well as attorneys' fees and a civil monetary penalty.

 What are my time deadlines?

 Do not delay in contacting the Department of Labor and Industry to file a wage claim.
 There are strict time limits in which charges of wage-and-hour violations must be filed.
 In order for the Department to act on your behalf, you must file your wage claim within three years from the date on which your wages were due.
 However, as you might have other legal claims with shorter deadlines, do not wait to file your claim until your limit is close to expiring.
 You may wish to consult with an attorney prior to filing your claim, if possible.
 Yet if you are unable to find an attorney who will assist you, it is not necessary to have an attorney to file your claim with the district and federal administrative agencies.

 How can I or my attorney pursue a claim in court in Virginia?